NicolaLancellotti/about-swift/README.md

 * WWDC Videos

 ### Future Developments
-* Finish Swift Standard Library.
+* Finish Swift Standard Library
-* Improvements.
+* Improvements
-* Maybe a version for learn Swift as a first language.
+* Maybe a version for learn Swift as a first language